MRCollective/WindowsAzureBootcampPerth2014/3_DeployWebSite/README.md

 6. Select the `Import Profile` button
     ![Import Profile in Visual Studio](import_profile.png)
 7. If you haven't already then `Sign In` with your Windows Azure Microsoft account
+    * If you don't have this option then make sure you have version 2.2 of the Azure SDK
     ![Sign In to Windows Azure with Visual Studio](sign_in.png)
 8. Once signed in select the site to deploy to as the one you created in step 2 and click `OK`
     ![Select site to deploy to with Visual Studio](select_site.png)